KyleLEI/NuttHeX/configs/RMDevBoard/README.txt

 Development Environment
 =======================

-The Development environments for the STM32F429I-DISCO board are identical to the environments for other STM32F boards.
+The Development environments for the Robomasters Development Board are identical to the environments for other STM32F boards.
 For full details on the environment options and setup, see the README.txt file in the config/stm32f4discovery directory.